agreeya-demorepository/demo/README.md

 alternatively just exchange plain XML data also.

 ######Audit Trail
-At the backend layer the logging and tracing is handled at the controller level to capture the details of the entire API calls.
-The application log table
+At the backend layer the logging and tracing is handled at the controller level to capture the details of the entire API calls.The application log table
 will store these details.

 ######Usability